revtii/dndc-climate-data-preprocessor-/README.md

 https://dndc-climatedatappr.streamlit.app/

 # Research Context
-Accurate climate inputs are essential for running the **DNDC (Denitrification-Decomposition) model**, which simulates soil carbon and nitrogen dynamics.
+Accurate climate inputs are essential for running the **DNDC (Denitrification-Decomposition) model**, which stimulates soil carbon and nitrogen dynamics.
 This pipeline enables reproducible, standardized preprocessing for research on **atmosphere–soil interactions and air quality impacts**.

 # Tech Stack
 - **Languages**: Python